Atlys

 • Ireland — limited entry under the British Irish Visa Scheme (BIVS), with conditions

-For most of these, the UK visa must be a multiple-entry visa with at least 6 months remaining validity, and in many cases it must have been used at least once for entry to the UK before triggering the secondary benefits.
-This passport-strengthening effect is unique among major Western visas — Schengen, US, and Canadian visas open fewer secondary doors.
+Eligibility for each secondary benefit depends on your specific passport.
+Check what's available for your nationality using the Atlys Passport Index.
+For most secondary benefits, the UK visa must be a multiple-entry visa with at least 6 months remaining validity, and in many cases it must have been used at least once for entry to the UK before triggering the benefits.

-👉 Start your UK visa application on Atlys →
+Start your UK visa application on Atlys

 What's New for UK Visas in 2026

-A summary of the most consequential changes for Indian applicants:
+A summary of the most consequential changes:

-• Skilled Worker minimum salary raised to £41,700 for most general roles (up from £38,700) — a steep increase that's tightened the H-1B-equivalent route significantly.
+• Skilled Worker minimum salary raised to £41,700 for most general roles (up from £38,700) — a steep increase that's tightened the route significantly.
 New entrants and shortage occupation roles have lower thresholds.

 • Health and Care Worker visa minimum salary £25,000 — care workers and senior care workers continue to have a separate, lower threshold given staffing shortages in the NHS.